PlayStation 5 uses liquid metal — here’s why that’s cool

 Computers are basically just super-expensive space heaters, and that’s going to be true of the PS5 and Xbox Series X. What this does mean is that Sony has obviously spent a lot of time thinking about how moving that heat away from where it can mess up your games.
 And that’s what you really want from a console.

 Sony shipping one of the first consumer products with a liquid metal TIM is worth noting.
-This required a serious dedication to innovation, and it’s one of the things that ensure next generation should deliver.
+This required a serious dedication to innovation, and it’s one of the things that ensure the next generation should deliver.